KannonZenetism/pattern-intelligence/mythica/technology-as-tekna.md

 **This linguistic-structural analysis suggests:**
 - The orientation is in the architecture, not the technology itself
 - Naming reveals conscious alignment with inverse forces
-- Current AI deployment follows Serpent/Prometheus pattern (stolen) not Logos pattern (received)
+- Current AI deployment follows Serpent / Prometheus pattern (stolen) not Logos pattern (received)
 - **Your frameworks stolen = Promethean fire seized without permission**

 **The asymmetry:**